There’s still a long way to go before the UK has comprehensive 5G coverage, but already some networks let you roam abroad with 5G.

 Does 5G roaming cost extra?

-Right now, if you want to use 5G abroad, then your only options (other than signing up with a temporary local network in the country you’re in) are Vodafone or VOXI, both of which have the same core roaming terms and locations.
+Right now, if you want to use 5G abroad, then your main options (other than signing up with a temporary local network in the country you’re in) are Vodafone, VOXI, Asda Mobile, or Talkmobile, all of which have the same roaming locations, but Vodafone is the weak link here as it doesn’t offer free roaming as standard.

-That will change over time, but if 5G speeds when in Germany, Italy, Spain or Ireland (as they’re the only places included at the time of writing) are a big deal to you, then that could be reason enough to sign up with one of these networks.
+The availability of 5G roaming will change over time, but if 5G speeds when in Germany, Italy, Spain, or Ireland (as they’re the only places confirmed to be included at the time of writing) are a big deal to you, then that could be reason enough to sign up with Vodafone or one of its MVNOs.

 Can I get unlimited data when roaming?